 - Organic, non-GMO produce and grass-fed, wild-caught, and sustainably farmed protein

 - Quick and convenient – simply heat and eat in under two minutes

 - Best low FODMAP Breakfast selection available

 - Full nutritional information and ingredients, so never worry about food allergies again

 - Reasonable prices: $11.75 – $12.50 for lunch or dinner, and $7.90 for breakfast

 - Free app allows you to track your progress and access dietician on demand

 - Optional GI-trained dietician support to help find the right meals for you

-This nationwide low-FODMAP meal delivery service offers a range of gut-friendly, low-FODMAP, and gluten-free meals.
-With a vast array of meal choices available, Epicured will surely leave a lasting impression.
+This nationwide low-FODMAP food delivery service offers a range of gut-friendly, low-FODMAP, and gluten free meals.
+With a vast meal variety, Epicured will surely leave a lasting impression.